Images courtesy of AMES

 The 18th Residential PM Summer School for Young Engineers

-About EPMA Powder Metallurgy Summer School
+About EPMA Powder Metallurgy Summer Schools

 The EPMA PM Summer Schools have been designed to offer participants from all parts of Europe an advanced teaching of PM’s advantages and limitations by some of the leading academic and industrial personnel in Europe.
 It is also a rare opportunity to stimulate direct technical discussions by young scientists and engineers who are interested in broadening their knowledge through interaction with senior figures in the PM industry.